2 Koreas exchange missile launches near tense sea border - NewsBreak

 South Korea’s military said North Korea launched at least 17 missiles — all short-range ballistic weapons or suspected surface-to-air missiles — off its its eastern and western coasts on Wednesday morning.
 Later in the day, North Korea fired about 100 artillery shells into an eastern maritime buffer zone the Koreas created in 2018 to reduce tensions, according to South Korea’s military.

-The launch of 17 missiles is a record number of daily weapons tests by North Korea in recent years.
+The launch of 17 missiles is a record number of daily missile tests by North Korea, some experts say.

 One of the ballistic missiles was flying toward South Korea’s Ulleung island before it eventually landed 167 kilometers (104 miles) northwest of the island.
 South Korea’s military subsequently issued an air raid alert on the island, according to the South’s Joint Chiefs of Staff.
 South Korean media published photos showing island residents moving to underground shelters.